dnitish07/BreakoutAI-Assessment/README.md

 Telegram AI-Powered Bot

 Loom Video Presentation: https://www.loom.com/share/b822b28be83c4de1ba2673f3c22ab9e5?sid=26e46a5c-ea50-411c-a541-fde0bc94a9a2

 This Telegram bot is a powerful AI-driven assistant built using Google Gemini AI, MongoDB, and Python.
 It offers a wide range of features, including AI-generated responses, image/file analysis, web search capabilities, user analytics, and more.
 Designed to enhance user interaction, this bot leverages cutting-edge AI tools to deliver a seamless experience.

 Key Features
 1. User Registration
-Stores user details securely in MongoDB for personalized interactions.

 2. AI Chat
-Provides intelligent responses to user queries using the Google Gemini API.

 3. Image/File Analysis
-Processes uploaded images and documents, generating detailed descriptions and insights.

 4. Web Search
-Enables users to perform AI-powered web searches directly within the bot.

 5. Sentiment Analysis
-Analyzes the sentiment of user messages to better understand user intent and emotions.

 6. User Analytics & Dashboard
-Offers detailed insights into user interactions, including usage patterns and engagement metrics.

 Features a dashboard generated using Matplotlib and Seaborn for visual representation of data.